FounderPod/policies/citizen_code_of_conduct.md

 # Citizen Code of Conduct

-Benefits: Safe space where founders can be 100% honest and ask for advice and feedback as well as comment openly on relevant issues in the US tech ecosystem.
-Also access exclusive events/content, and discounted resources for tech founders.

 Guiding Values:
 Abundance: Everyone is better off when we share freely.
 Give first to the community because it’s the right thing to do.
 Believe it will come back to you.
 Authenticity: Be real.
 No need to airbrush reality to look better.
 Create a safe environment for others to be real.
 Keep sensitive information of other community members confidential.
 Don’t be a jerk.